What To Do After A Semi Truck Accident In Michigan: 9 Steps To Take

 Contact your auto insurance company immediately

-Your auto insurance company must be notified after a truck accident in Michigan because according to state law, there’s a strict one-year time limit to notify your own (first-party) auto insurance company of the crash, in order to receive your No-Fault insurance benefits.
+Contact your auto insurance company as they must be notified after a semi truck accident in Michigan because according to state law, there’s a strict one-year time limit to notify your own (first-party) auto insurance company of the crash, in order to receive your No-Fault insurance benefits.
 There is a three-year time limit to file a pain and suffering lawsuit against the negligent driver’s (third-party) insurance company.

 File an application for No-Fault benefits

-Filing an application for benefits form with your insurance company after a truck accident in Michigan is essential for protecting your No-Fault rights, even if your injuries from the crash do not seem severe.
+Filing an application for benefits form with your insurance company after a semi truck accident in Michigan is essential for protecting your No-Fault rights, even if your injuries from the crash do not seem severe.
 The form is required to receive five important benefits: medical expenses, wage loss, replacement services (help around the house), mileage to medical appointments and attendant care (nursing services).
 Use the form available through your auto insurance company.
 Please be as accurate and complete as possible, and include all of your injuries and impairments.

 Check your auto insurance policy for very specific notification requirements

 In addition to the above legislative deadlines, many Michigan auto insurance policies pose even more strict notification requirements, such as 30 days notice for hit-and-run accidents.
 Unlike statutes, Michigan insurance carriers can change their policy filing requirements at any time.
 Many contracts have separate provisions for uninsured and underinsured motorist coverage requiring very prompt notice of an accident.
 So if truck crash victims fail to adhere on time, they can lose this important coverage.
-For this reason, it’s critical to carefully review your entire auto insurance policy after a truck accident in Michigan with an experienced lawyer who is very familiar with the No-Fault insurance law.
+For this reason, it’s critical to carefully review your entire auto insurance policy after a semi truck accident in Michigan with an experienced lawyer who is very familiar with the No-Fault insurance law.